rutujaac/pebblo-docs-private/docs/gh_pages/development.md

 ## Build, Install and Run

 Fork and clone the pebblo repo.
-From within the pebblo directory create a virtual-env, build pebblo package (in `wheel` format), install and run.
+From within the pebblo directory, create a python virtual-env, build pebblo package (in `wheel` format), install and run.

 ### Build